gitpod-io/website/src/routes/blog/gitpod-open-source-sustainability-fund.md

 The word volunteer, by definition, means those who have the ability and time to give freely.

 Paying for resources that are being consumed broadens the list of people who can do open-source.
-Additionally, money enables open-source maintainers to buy services and outsource the activities that do not bring them bring joy.
+Additionally, money enables open-source maintainers to buy services and outsource the activities that do not bring them joy.

 ![Money enables diversity](../../../static/images/blog/gitpod-open-source-sustainability-fund/teaser.jpg)